MicrosoftDocs/office-developer-client-docs/docs/infopath/form-templates/publishing-forms-with-code.md

 - Must use C# or Visual Basic as the programming language.

-- Cannot submit to e-mail data connections.
+- Cannot submit to email data connections.

 - Cannot have properties promoted for part-to-part connections.